tomarv2/tfremote/README.md

 # Terraform Remote State Manager

-A Python package for managing Terraform remote state for: AWS, Azure, and Gcloud(GCP).
+**tf** is a python package for managing terraform remote state for: Google(GCP), AWS, and Azure.
+It sets a defined structure for all cloud providers removing the overheard of configuring and managing the path in storage buckets.

+It works with:

+:point_right: Google Storage Bucket

+:point_right: AWS S3

+:point_right: Azure Storage

+:exclamation: Best practice is to make sure buckets are versioned.

 To install package run:

 ```
 pip install tfremote --upgrade
 ```

 ## Environment setup